Kitchen Taps Buying Guide

-If you're simply replacing taps in an existing sink, your decision about which kitchen taps to choose is going to be limited by what you have already and fitting in the same holes.
+If you're simply replacing taps in an existing sink, your decision about which kitchen taps to choose is going to be limited by what you have already and fitting in the existing tap holes.

-If you have a free choice, your main decision is between having two separate taps - lie pillar taps, or one tap which mixes the water.
+If you have a free choice, your main decision is between having two separate taps (like pillar taps) or one single tap which mixes the water.
 While some people prefer a two-handle set-up to mix hot and cold separately, others prefer a single lever for ease of use and design.

 The minimalist look of a single tap and lever works well in kitchens that are more modern with its decor.
 Plus, it’s also one less moving part that could go wrong.
 Obviously, most kitchen taps come down to being a design preference, unless you find one easier to use than the other.
 Then, you should opt for simplicity due to the time spent at the kitchen sink.

 Mixer taps, like those in a bathroom, allow you to closely regulate the water temperature coming out of the tap so a family member or you don’t scald yourself.
 They’re a safety feature, first and foremost.
 Mixer taps are also usually a more convenient choice than having two separate taps, you can operate your water supply easily with one hand.

 An aerator or flow regulator might sound complicated but it’s actually a small fixture on the end of the tap spout that helps to reduce limescale, regulate flow and reduce splash.